calahhansen/Doppelganger-run/Team-Contribution.md

+# The Titans Team Members:
+Calah - Project Lead
+Nermin - Lead Designer
+Kong - Front End Developer
+Nolan - Back End Developer
+Jack - Back End Developer

-How Team Members Contribute to the Titan Project:
+# How Team Members Contribute to the Titan Project:
 Branch Types:
 Master branch (Production Environment - ONLY the Development branch will feed into this branch) Development branch (all other branches feed into this branch for knitting/testing/reviewing/de-bugging)

-Steps for creating good pull requests:
+# Steps for creating good pull requests:
 Create my new branch

 git checkout Development